yupcoding1/extraction_keyword/README.md

   - Number of paragraphs
 - **Top Keywords:**
   - 1-word, 2-word, and 3-word keywords (n-grams), filtered to exclude common stopwords (prepositions, pronouns, etc.)
+- **Multilanguage Support:**
+  - Stopword filtering and n-gram keyword extraction for English, Hindi, Marathi, and Arabic.
+  - **Auto Language Detection:** The app can automatically detect the language of the input text and use the appropriate stopword list for filtering.
 - **Modern UI:** Clean, responsive, and user-friendly interface.

 ## How It Works
 1. **Paste text** or **enter a URL** in the web form.
-2. Select the extraction method (RAKE or YAKE).
+2. Select the extraction method (RAKE, YAKE, KeyBERT, or TextRank).
+3. Select the language (or choose "Auto Detect").
-3. Click **Extract Keywords**.
+4. Click **Extract Keywords**.
-4. The app will display:
+5. The app will display:
+   - Detected language (if auto-detect is used)
    - Text statistics (words, characters, syllables, etc.)
    - Top 1-word, 2-word, and 3-word keywords (excluding stopwords)
    - Extracted keywords using the selected method